nusrobomaster/Dart-FYP/docs/Z Projectile - Mechanical Design.md

 </details>

 <details markdown="1">
-<summary style="font-size: 1.5rem; font-weight: 450;"><strong> 3.
+<summary style="font-size: 1.3rem; font-weight: 450;"><strong> 3.
 Center of Gravity vs Center of Pressure Analysis </strong></summary>

-A baseline requirement for all projectile prototypes is passive static stability.
-This is achieved when the aerodynamic Center of Pressure (CP) is located behind the mass-based Center of Gravity (CG).
+Passive static stability (Center of Pressure behind Center of Gravity) is a non-negotiable requirement for a predictable flight.
 This arrangement creates a "weather vane" effect, which is essential for a stable, predictable flight.
-A two-step validation process will be applied to each of the seven design iterations to verify this condition.
-The CG location for each prototype will be determined using a dual-method approach for accuracy:
+We applied a two-part validation **to each and every prototype.**

-The 3D-CAD model in Solidworks will be used to calculate the theoretical CG based on the specified material densities of all components.
-The calculation will then be physically validated by fabricating the prototype and performing a practical suspension (or "string test") to find its precise real-world balance point.
+* 1. Center of Gravity (CG) Determination: The CG was first calculated in Solidworks based on material densities.
+This theoretical value was then physically verified by fabricating the prototype and performing a suspension "string test" to find the real-world balance point.

-While the precise location of the CP is complex to derive analytically, a qualitative test will be performed on each prototype to confirm its inherent static stability.
-This test involves suspending the projectile from a string in front of a high-speed fan.
-A successful validation occurs when the projectile immediately and stably orients itself into the wind and does not tumble.
-This behavior serves as a practical confirmation that the design possesses a positive static margin and that the CP is, as required, located behind the CG.
+* 2. Static Stability (CP vs. CG) Validation: A qualitative "fan test" was performed to confirm a positive static margin.
+Each prototype was suspended in front of a high-speed fan.
+A successful validation occurred when the projectile stably oriented itself into the wind, confirming the CP was correctly located behind the CG.